-Typst or LaTeX¶
+PDF Generation: Typst and LaTeX¶

-Feature | Typst | LaTeX |
+| Feature | Typst | LaTeX |

-Ease of Use | Modern syntax, easier to learn and use | Steeper learning curve, more complex syntax |
+| Ease of Use | Modern syntax, easier to learn and use | Steeper learning curve, more complex syntax |

-Speed | Fast compilation | Slower compilation, especially for large docs |
+| Speed | Fast compilation | Slower compilation, especially for large docs |

-Customization | Templates are easy to modify | Highly customizable, but requires more effort |
+| Customization | Templates are easy to modify | Highly customizable, but requires more effort |

-Integration | Designed for MyST Markdown and Jupyter Book | Widely supported in academic publishing |
+| Integration | Designed for MyST Markdown and Jupyter Book | Widely supported in academic publishing |

-Community | Growing, newer ecosystem | Large, established community |
+| Community | Growing, newer ecosystem | Large, established community |

-Features | Good support for math, figures, and tables | Extensive support for math, figures, tables, and packages |
+| Features | Good support for math, figures, and tables | Extensive support for math, figures, tables, and packages |

-Output Quality | High-quality, modern look | Professional, traditional academic look |
+| Output Quality | High-quality, modern look | Professional, traditional academic look |

-Choose Typst for simplicity and speed, or LaTeX for advanced customization and compatibility with academic standards.
+In short: choose Typst for simplicity and speed, or LaTeX for advanced customization and compatibility with academic standards.

-Figure 1:Comparison of pdf output using Typst (left) and LaTeX (right) using both the plain book template.
+Figure 1:Comparison of PDF output using Typst (left) and LaTeX (right) using both the plain book template.

 You can specify the output template, download the template and tweak to match your preferences.
 We won’t go into detail here, but you can find more information in the MyST Markdown documentations.

-For YT clips and online interactive materials embedded through iframes, you can make use of plugins.
+For YouTube clips and online interactive materials embedded through iframes, you can make use of plugins.
 See for instance the iframe-to-thumbnail plugin.
 This plugin replaces the iframe with a thumbnail image that links to the original content as well as a QR code and a link in the caption.

 Export through GitHub actions or locally¶

-file that we want to export to pdf using Typst.
+We specified in the myst.yml file that we want to export to PDF using Typst.

 You can also choose LaTeX.

-file, or Program 1 for the syntax.
+See the myst.yml file, or Program 1 for the syntax.

-Program 1:Example of the export section in the myst.yml
+Program 1:Example of the export section in the myst.yml file, the book will be written to exports/book.pdf.

 Local build¶

-When both myst and typst are installed, you can build the pdf locally using the command line:
+When both myst and typst are installed, you can build the PDF locally using the command line:

-file and the build files will be in the _build
+myst build --typstThe book will be built in the exports directory as specified in the myst.yml file and the build files will be in the _build directory.

 GH actions¶

-Building and including your pdf is possible through a GitHub action that automatically builds the pdf when you push changes to GitHub.
+Building and including your PDF is possible through a GitHub action that automatically builds the PDF when you push changes to GitHub.
 This has both is pros and cons.
-For instance, the build of your pdf is done prior to the build of your book.
-If there is an error in your book, the pdf AND your book will not be built.
-On the other hand, you do not need to install anything locally and the pdf is always up to date when you push changes.
+For instance, the build of your PDF is done prior to the build of your book.
+If there is an error in your book, the PDF AND your book will not be built.
+On the other hand, you do not need to install anything locally and the PDF is always up to date when you push changes.

-There is a third option where you have a separate pdf build github action that only builds the pdf when you push to a specific branch, e.g. main
+There is a third option where you have a separate PDF build github action that only builds the PDF when you push to a specific branch, e.g. main or release or when you initialize the workflow yourselves.

 # Install Typst for PDF generation